AlessandroLovo/EW2-heatwaves/README.md

 # Running the code
 There are two main option to perform this exercise: either on your local machine, or on google Colab.

+## Online (suggested)
+1. We will share with you a drive folder with the data and the code
+2. Right click on that folder and select `Add shortcut`
+3. Open the notebook `ew2.ipynb` with google colab
+4. Go to Runtime -> Change runtime type
+5. Select GPU.
+This will allow you to run your code on a remote google GPU, making it considerably faster than using a CPU

 ## Local
 This makes sense if your personal computer has a decent GPU, otherwise, it is easier to run the code online.
 See below